Storm Johnson

-Storm Johnson (born July 10, 1992) is a former American football running back.
-He was drafted by the Jacksonville Jaguars in the seventh round of the 2014 NFL draft.
-He played college football at UCF.
+Storm Johnson (born July 10, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Jacksonville Jaguars in the seventh round of the 2014 NFL draft.
+He played college football for the UCF Knights.

-High school
+Early life

-Johnson attended Loganville High School in Loganville, Georgia, where he rushed for a school record 1,937 yards and 31 touchdowns.
+Johnson attended Loganville High School in Loganville, Georgia, where he rushed for a school record 5,937 yards and 31 touchdowns.
 He earned first-team all-state honors by both the Atlanta Journal-Constitution and Associated Press, and was named the 2009 AAA Player of the Year by the AJC.
 He played his junior season at Buford High School in Buford, Georgia, where he rushed for 1,300 yards and 21 touchdowns.
 He was selected to play in the 2010 Under Armour All-America Game in St. Petersburg, Florida.

 Considered a four-star recruit by Rivals.com, he was rated as the seventh best running back prospect of his class.

 College career

 Johnson enrolled at the University of Miami in 2010, where he played in 10 games as a true freshman, rushing for 119 yards on nine carries (13.2 avg).

 On May 17, 2011, Johnson announced he was leaving the university.
 One month later, on June 17, 2011, Johnson reported that he would transfer to the University of Central Florida, where he would play for the UCF Knights football team.

 After redshirting in 2011 due to NCAA transfer rules, Johnson was the back-up to Latavius Murray in 2012.
 He finished second on the team with 507 yards on 113 carries (4.5 avg) and ran for four touchdowns, while catching 10 passes for 20 yards.
 In 2013, Johnson rushed for 1,139 yards on 213 carries (5.3 avg), while running for 14 touchdowns.
 He also caught 20 passes for 360 yards and three touchdowns, earning first-team All-AAC honors.
 In the 2014 Fiesta Bowl against Baylor, he rushed for 124 yards and three touchdowns, which tied an individual school record for a bowl game, helping lead the Knights to a 52–42 victory.

-On January 6, 2014, Johnson announced he would be joining teammate Blake Bortles by foregoing his remaining eligibility and entering the 2014 NFL Draft.
+On January 6, 2014, Johnson announced he would be joining teammate Blake Bortles by foregoing his remaining eligibility and entering the 2014 NFL draft.

 Professional career

 Jacksonville Jaguars

-Johnson was reunited with Bortles when he was drafted by the Jacksonville Jaguars in the seventh round (222nd overall) of the 2014 NFL Draft.
+Johnson was reunited with Bortles when he was selected by the Jacksonville Jaguars in the seventh round (222nd overall) of the 2014 NFL draft.
 Johnson appeared in six games, rushing for 86 yards and two touchdowns.

 Johnson was released by Jacksonville on September 4, 2015.